 To Start Your Appointment

-Return to our website: www.commd.rpi.edu, and click on the square for your appointment.
-Then come to the lower level of the Folsom Library at the time you selected where the Comm+D tutor you made your appointment with will be waiting to help you.
+Come to the lower level of the Folsom Library at the time you selected.
+Your Comm+D tutor will be waiting to help you.

 When you first show up for your consultation session, the Comm+D mentor or teaching assistant will greet you and ask for some background on your project, and any specific concerns you may have.
 Keep in mind that the mentor may not be able to address your entire project, so prioritize your main concerns so that the mentor can help you with those areas first.